Mean Girls 2: Production

-Mean Girls 2 was announced in 2008 as one of the multiple sequel projects planned by Paramount Famous.
-In June 2010, Melanie Mayron was hired to direct the film.
-The film does not reference the events of the original, except for the inclusion of Principal Duvall and the "Plastics" clique as the main antagonists.
+Mean Girls 2 is a sequel to the 2004 film Mean Girls, which was written by Tina Fey.
+Fey was asked by Paramount Pictures to write a sequel but turned the offer down.
+The film was first announced in 2008 as one of the multiple sequel projects planned by Paramount Famous.
+In June 2010, Melanie Mayron was announced as the director of the film.
+Fey revealed in an interview that she had no involvement with the film.

 The film was shot in July 2010 over the course of 20 days at Sutton Middle School in Atlanta, Georgia.

 Promotion and release

 The official trailer of the film was released on November 22, 2010.
 It premiered on ABC Family as a Mean Girls: Double Feature on January 23, 2011, with the 2004 film.

 Ratings

 The film was TV's most-watched movie of the 2010–2011 season among viewers aged 12–34 and was especially popular with girls and women aged 12–34 (according to Variety).
 On its original air date, Mean Girls 2 "was cable’s most-watched program from 8 to 10 p.m. in all key demos and No. 2 in overall viewers (3.4 million)".